Tracing

 Image of a basic trace

-You can also use auto-instrumentation to trace LLM calls without manually using @tracer.observe().
+You can also use auto-instrumentation to trace LLM calls without manually using @Tracer.observe().

 What Gets Captured